Carboxy Therapy

 What is the average recovery associated with a carboxy therapy procedure?

 Most patients experience no associated downtime after undergoing carboxy therapy.
-Patients typically leave the office about fifteen minutes after the procedure and can resume all activities immediately.
+Patients typically leave the office about fifteen minutes after the procedure and can resume all normal activity immediately.

 What are the potential side effects of a carboxy therapy procedure?